EliiasG/TriFont/README.md

 - The vertex positions as 2 float32s per vertex.
 - 4 bytes specifying the amount of indices.
 - The indices as a uint16 per index.
+- A float32 specifying how far to advance

+The Vertex positions should be between 0 and 1.
 Little Endian should be used.